Skip to content

 }

-The data.object then contains the contactId corresponding to the updated contact.
+The data.object then contains the contactId of the updated contact.

 json5